-Unaudited Condensed Financial Information
+Unaudited Interim Financial Information

-The accompanying unaudited condensed financial statements included herein have been prepared, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
-The unaudited condensed financial statements have been prepared on the same basis as audited financial statements, except certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted from this report, as is permitted by such rules and regulations.
+The accompanying unaudited financial statements included herein have been prepared, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
+The unaudited financial statements have been prepared on the same basis as audited financial statements, except certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been consolidated or omitted from this report, as is permitted by such rules and regulations.
 In the opinion of management, the information furnished reflects all adjustments, all of which are of a normal and recurring nature, necessary for a fair representation of the results for the reported periods.
-These unaudited condensed financial statements should be read in conjunction with the audited financial statements and notes thereto contained in the Company's final prospectus for its IPO dated August 2, 2021 and filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended (the "Prospectus").
+These unaudited financial statements should be read in conjunction with the audited financial statements and notes thereto contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2021 filed with the SEC on March 10, 2022 (the "2021 10-K").

-The results for the six months ended June 30, 2021 are not necessarily indicative of results to be expected for the year ending December 31, 2021, any other interim periods, or any future year or period.
+The results for the three months ended March 31, 2022 are not necessarily indicative of results to be expected for the year ending December 31, 2022, any other interim periods, or any future year or period.